If you’re interested in going blonde this summer, it’s essential to look at the different types of blonde hair available to choose from.

 However, when it comes to bleaching your hair blonde, it needs to be kept in mind that the chosen shade doesn’t wash you out.

 Different Shades of Blonde Hair

 This hue is the lightest shade of blonde there is.
-Platinum blonde comes in a variety of hues as well, ranging from completely white to yellowish/golden.
+Platinum blonde comes in a variety of hues, ranging from completely white to yellowish/golden.

-Otherwise known as ‘natural blonde,’ this blonde coloring looks very natural in terms of the highlights and lowlights that are used to achieve this look.
-This blonde can either be on the lighter or darker side in terms of shades.
+Otherwise known as ‘natural blonde,’ this blonde coloring looks very natural in terms of the highlights and lowlights used to achieve this look.
+Additionally, this blonde can be lighter or darker in terms of shades.

 This shade of blonde features a faint reddish appearance, giving it that “strawberry” hue.
-Depending on the depth of the red tint, you could mistake strawberry blondes for red heads.
+Depending on the depth of the red tint, you could mistake strawberry blondes for redheads.